 I am having a c-section, and I'm pretty excited that this time around it's planned.
 Nothing really speaks miserable like 2 days of labor followed by an emergency c-section.
 My inlaws are coming to town for a couple of months to help out with Sebastian, which is going to be glorious.
 I am looking forward to as much snuggle time with this new baby as possible.

 To celebrate this occasion, I made my absolute favorite chocolate cake.
 I have made it so many times, I practically don't need a recipe anymore.
-It is so easy and delicious and comes out perfectly most each time.
+It is so easy and delicious and comes out perfectly moist each time.
 I topped it with a cream cheese icing which is Brent's favorite.
-I've learned over the years that if I want the desserts to get eat (and not by myself), I need to make them very Brent-specific, because he, unlike myself, lacks a sweet tooth.
+I've learned over the years that if I want the desserts to get eaten (and not by myself), I need to make them very Brent-specific, because he, unlike myself, lacks a sweet tooth.

 CHOCOLATE CAKE WITH CREAM CHEESE ICING

 2 cups granulated sugar